 The GLA has not been crash tested yet.

-The GLA arrives in the U.S. for the 2015 model year as the GLA 250, with a 2.0-liter turbocharged four-cylinder engine making 208 horsepower and 258 lb-ft of torque.
-With the help of a seven-speed dual-clutch automated gearbox, the GLA 250 will be able to sprint to 60 mph in just 6.4 seconds, and up to a speed of 145 mph.
-Steering uses an electromechanical system, while the suspension has a multi-link setup in back and MacPherson struts in front.
-The GLA 250 made its debut in 4Matic (permanent all-wheel drive) form, but a front-wheel-drive GLA 250 is also available.
+The GLA arrived in the U.S. for the 2015 model year as the GLA250, with a 2.0-liter turbo-4 making 208 hp and 258 pound-feet of torque.
+With the help of a 7-speed dual-clutch automated gearbox, the GLA 250 is able to sprint to 60 mph in 7.1 seconds, and up to a speed of 130 mph.
+The suspension has a multi-link setup in back and MacPherson struts in front, and the steering is electromechanical.
+The GLA250 debuted in all-wheel drive form—dubbed 4Matic—but a front-wheel-drive GLA250 is also available.

-AMG offers its own version of the little crossover, the GLA 45.
-It uses the same 355-horsepower version of the turbocharged 2.0-liter that is found in the CLA 45 AMG, and like that car it comes with standard all-wheel drive.
-AMG's GLA 45 carries upgraded suspension, brakes, wheels, and tires, along with its own styling elements to differentiate it from the standard-issue crossover.
+AMG offers its own version of the little crossover, the GLA45.
+It uses the same turbocharged 2.0-liter that is found in the CLA45 AMG, and comes with standard all-wheel drive.
+In 2016, the power climbed from 355 hp to 375 hp.
+(Fun fact: The busy little mill inside the GLA45 and CLA45 holds the title of highest specific output from any production engine at 187.5 hp per liter.)
+AMG's GLA45 carries upgraded suspension, brakes, wheels, and tires, along with its own styling elements to differentiate it from the standard-issue crossover.